-If you need a paper copy of the consultation, or require it in any other format please email email@example.com or call 01395 571456.
+If you need a copy of this consultation sending out to you in the post, or in large print or any other format please email: email@example.com or call 01395 517569.